mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/03-MAW-PII.md

 The data for tutorial is stored as *.rds file in the R project folder.

-We will use the filtered phyloseq object from previous tutorial.
+We will use the filtered phyloseq object from **Set-up and Pre-processing** section.

 ```r